chrispaynter/architecture/Financial/Sales Tax (US).md

 - So the tax rules for this transaction will be based on where you, your customer, and your vendor are located and have sales tax nexus:
   - **If you have nexus in your customer’s state**, you’re required to charge sales tax to your customer.
   - **If your vendor has nexus in your state**, they’re required to charge you sales tax when you purchase from them. *Unless you give them a resale certificate showing that the item you purchased from them is for resale to your customer.*

+## Key takeaways about sales tax nexus:

+- Nexus is based on your business having either a physical connection or significant economic connection to a state.
+- You are required to collect sales tax from buyers whenever you ship a taxable item to a nexus state.
+- Nexus in any sales channel will apply to your entire business.
+You are required to collect sales tax from all buyers in your nexus states regardless of which sales channel the order originates from.
+- Sales taxes are governed at the state level, and they vary according to each state’s sales tax laws and rules.
+- Once you’ve determined that (1) your business has sales tax nexus in a state and (2) your products are taxable according to that state, then you’ll need to legally collect sales tax on sales to buyers in that state.
+- Be sure to register for a sales tax permit before you begin collecting sales tax from buyers.
+It is unlawful to collect sales tax from buyers if you do not have a valid sales tax permit in that state.
+- For e-commerce businesses, you’ll generally be collecting sales tax based on rates required for the “ship to” address.
+- You will likely need to set up the correct rates manually.
+Do not expect the tax settings to be set-up for you automatically by your online shopping cart or the online marketplaces you sell on.
+- Shipping charges and gift wrapping charges are considered taxable in some states.
+Be sure to set this up when you’re setting up sales tax collection rules in your online marketplace or shopping cart.
+- If you have nexus in multiple states, you may have different sales tax filing dates for each state.
+- Most states require you to report how much sales tax you collected by state as well as within each county, city, and applicable taxing district.
+- Always file early!
+Funds may take a few days to clear, which could result in late fines if they don’t clear by the deadline.
+- This can be a very time-consuming process depending on your sales volume, sales channels, and how many nexus states your business has.
+- File a sales tax return by the deadline every time, even if you didn’t collect any sales tax within that taxable period.
+- Some states offer sales tax discounts.
+Make sure to double check if this applies to you!
+- Dropshipping businesses face more complicated sales tax rules based on three parties: your business, your customer, and the vendor you dropship with.
+Speak to your drop-shipping vendor(s) to understand who will be responsible for collecting sales tax.
+- The Federation of Tax Authorities (FTA) lists all [state revenue departments and state taxing authorities](https://www.taxadmin.org/state-tax-agencies) on their website.
+- For information on your company’s unique tax needs, speak with a certified CPA or tax professional.